7 Auditor Interview Questions and Answers

 3. Senior Auditor Interview Questions and Answers

 3.1.
-Can you describe a time when you identified a significant risk during an audit?
-How did you handle it?
+Describe a time you uncovered a significant control weakness during an audit.
+How did you handle it and what were the outcomes?

 Introduction